TextSTAT TextSTAT - Simple Text Analysis Tool / Concordance software

 Documentation:

-The latest version 2.9 of the programme is mostly a bug fix release.
+Version 2.9 of the programme is mostly a bug fix release.
 Don't expect new features.
 TextSTAT is now available with the following programme languages: English, German, Dutch, Potugese, Spanish, Catalan, French, Italian, Galician, Finnish (Suomi), Polish, Czech.

 Download (binary version for MS Windows XP/Win7):